-This further rebuts the argument by the industry that 1) FERC has "told them" to omit the names of the apply and time after time, FERC orders have correctly concluded that the public is entitled to information on standards violators, and time after time, the industry has ignored the Commission's orders.
+This further rebuts the argument by the industry that 1) FERC has "told them" to omit the names of the CIP violators, and 2) that the names of standards violators are CEII.
+The CEII exemption simply does not apply and time after time, FERC orders have correctly concluded that the public is entitled to information on standards violators, and time after time, the industry has ignored the Commission's orders.
 Unfortunately, up to now, the Commission has allowed this misbehavior.